egmaleta/qwik-feather-icons/README.md

 #### `IconContext`

 Feather icons use Qwik Context to simply apply default `props` to all icons.
-Use `useContextProvider` and at the root of the app (or anywhere above the icons in the tree) and pass in a configuration object with props to be applied by default to all icons.
+Use `useContextProvider` at the root of the app (or anywhere above the icons in the tree) and pass in a configuration object with props to be applied by default to all icons.

 ```tsx
 import { component$, useContextProvider } from "@builder.io/qwik";